What's the Meaning Behind the Metal Stars

 Myth and Superstition about the Metal Star on House

-"My wife and I decide to start a rumor - the star means you are a swinger," the user wrote.
-According to the New York Post, there are several "secret signs" that a homeowner is a swinger, and all should be taken with a grain of salt, as none of these signs have been substantiated.
-For instance, pampas grass, pink flamingos, and pineapple decor also allegedly means that you're in the midst of a family of swingers.
+"My wife and I decide to start a rumor - the star means you are a swinger," the individual wrote.
+A number of "secret signs" that a homeowner is a swinger have been reported by the New York Post; however, none of these signs have been proven, so one should interpret them cautiously.
+For example, décor featuring pink flamingos, pampas grass, and pineapples is said to indicate that you are surrounded by swingers.

-Again, in late December 2020, a social media post went viral that stated houses with five-pointed stars adorning their exteriors indicate that the home's residents are "swingers.
+Once more, in late December 2020, a social media post went viral claiming that homes with five-pointed stars on the outside are likely to have "swingers" living in them.

 Anyone can readily find a barn star for purchase with a simple Google search — they are fairly common decorations, particularly in places like Pennsylvania.
 And no, you won't be putting up a bat signal for itinerant swingers.